 Things to Do on the Way from Binghamton, NY

-When you travel from Binghamton to receive the best low vision services in the area from our Rochester eye doctor, there’s plenty to do on the way!
+When you travel from Binghamton to receive the best low vision services in the area from our Syracuse eye doctor, there’s plenty to do on the way!
 Here are some of our recommendations on how to turn your drive through Western New York into a fantastic, enjoyable day trip:

 - Whitney Point, NY: About 20 minutes after you leave Binghamton, you’ll reach Whitney Point, NY.
 If you’re ready to get out and stretch your legs a bit, we suggest strolling alongside the water on the paved paths of the Whitney Point Reservoir.
 Time for a quick bite to eat?
 Stop at the Whitney Point Country Kitchen for some tasty American comfort food.